Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

 \subsection{Transferability Experiments}

 In this section, we evaluate the performance of the proposed method on five pretrained classification models.
 The evaluation metrics include Overall Accuracy (OA), Average Accuracy (AA), and the Kappa coefficient.
 Lower values of these metrics indicate a lower recognition accuracy of the model on adversarial examples, thereby reflecting better adversarial attack performance.
-The experimental results on the HoustonU 2018 dataset are presented in Tables \ref{Table HUresnet} and \ref{Table HUVGG-11}, while the results on the PaviaU dataset are shown in Tables \ref{Table PU resnet18} and \ref{Table PU VGG-11}.
-The maximum perturbation budgets used were 0.01 and 0.03.
+In the following experimental analysis, we use the decrease in overall accuracy to reflect the increase in attack success rate.
+The experimental results on the HoustonU 2018 dataset are presented in Tables \ref{Table HUresnet} and \ref{Table HUVGG-11}.
+Results on the PaviaU dataset are shown in Tables \ref{Table PU resnet18} and \ref{Table PU VGG-11}, while those from the Indian Pines dataset are shown in Tables \ref{Table IP resnet18} and \ref{Table IP VGG-11}.
 The experimental results represent the averages of multiple trials to reduce the influence of randomness introduced by random operations.